-In many cases, these firms act as "Boutique” firms.
-These firms normally specialize in one or two areas of the law.
+In many cases, these firms are “Boutique” firms, specializing in one or two areas of the law.
 The big attraction to working at a boutique firm is greater personal attention to clients.

-Staring your own practice right out of law school has substantial costs.
+- No Overhead: Starting your own practice right out of law school can be prohibitively expensive.
 Similar to large law firms, in a mid-size or boutique firm you will have access to office support staff and other tools you’ll need to do your job.